Meet the Team

 Joyce Hudson – Treasury Support

 Joyce Hudson grew up in Queensland in the days when career opportunities for women were few, so she trained as a nurse.
 Later she was greatly relieved to discover she had a talent for learning and analysing languages.
 This allowed her to move to a career in linguistics.
 She studied the Walmajarri language, from the Great Sandy Desert, and Kimberley Kriol.
 She has coordinated the publication of many books about Kimberley languages and supported language programs in schools.
-Joyce has lived in the Kimberley since 1967 and looks like staying there forever.
-In 2014 Joyce was appointed as a Member of the Order of Australia (AM) in the Governor General’s Australia Day Honours List for significant service to the community through the recording and preservation of Indigenous languages, and to education.
+Joyce has lived in the Kimberley since 1967 and looks like staying here forever.
+Since her retirement Joyce has applied her experience to her role of volunteer with Backroom Press.
+Other interests include working in the Uniting Church Op Shop.

 Pat Lowe grew up in England.
 She taught at secondary schools in France and East Africa and has spent more than half her life in Western Australia.
 Pat trained as a psychologist and worked for many years in WA prisons.
 She has written a dozen books, fiction and non-fiction, several of them in collaboration with Aboriginal artists and storytellers.
 Pat is a keen environmentalist and lives in Broome.